AdobeDocs/experience-manager-desktop-app.en/help/troubleshoot.md

 * **Mind the network**: Network performance is critical to AEM desktop app's performance.
 If you face slowed response to file transfers or bulk operations, turn off the features or apps that might cause lots of network traffic.

 * **Unsupported use cases for desktop app**: Do not use the app for Assets' migration (it needs planning and other tools); for heavy-duty DAM operations (like moving large folders, large uploads, finding files using advanced metadata searches); and as a sync client (design principles and usage patterns are different from in-sync clients like Microsoft OneDrive or Adobe Creative Cloud desktop sync).

+* **Timeout**: Currently, desktop app does not have a configurable timeout value that disconnects the connection between Experience Manager server and desktop app after a fixed time interval.
+When uploading large assets, if the connection gets timeout after a while, the app retries to upload the asset a few times by increasing the upload timeout.
+There is no recommended way to change the default timeout settings.

 ## How to troubleshoot {#troubleshooting-prep}